 Built at the end of the 2nd and early 20th centuries, the kiosks are a synthesis of western architecture and Turkish architecture.
 Many pavilions in Art Nouveau style can be seen by following the Small Tour path.

 2. Hamidiye Mosque

-Under instruction from Abdülhamid II building began in 1895.
+Hamidiye Mosque started to be built in 1895 under instruction of Abdülhamid II.
 The mihrab and the imitation of tiles on the walls are of particular interest.

 3. Nizam Mosque, Hacı Havva Özen Mosque and Kumsal Mosque

 These recent mosques were built according to the needs of the island.

 Aya Yorgi Church was built in 1751.
 The great Marmara sea view from the top will appeal to your eyes.

 The orphanage, the largest wooden structure in Europe and the second-largest in the world, has not been used since 1964 but still maintains its grandeur.

 Heybeliada consists of four hills each with a maximum height of 140 metres.
 There are many places to visit around these hills, and if you go to Çam Harbor, you will reach Sanatorium.
 The island is suitable for cycling and trekking.